 You choose relevant keywords, and the system bids on those keywords, auction-style, as people search for them.
 If your bid wins, your ad shows up for that searcher.

-Ultimately, you paying for each click.
+Ultimately, you pay for each click.
 That’s why SEM is also called PPC, for pay-per-click.

 Basic SEM/PPC Checklist